Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/H3 PHD Proposals.md

 ---

-**THE TETRAD**
+# **THE TETRAD**

-**What field of work is required?** **Articulating Research Field**

- MAKE NOTES IN RESPONSE TO THE FOLLOWING QUESTIONS:
+**What field of work is required?** **Articulating Research Field** MAKE NOTES IN RESPONSE TO THE FOLLOWING QUESTIONS:

 **IDEAL**

-What might a satisfying thesis look like, be able to do?
+- What might a satisfying thesis look like, be able to do?
+	- Proposes a mechanism that accounts for, and evaluate, both qualitative and quantitive measurement.

+**RESOURCES**
+- What access to resources do you need and what permissions to use them?
+	- Funding to pay the bills
+	- Active Inference researchers
+	- Facilitators that get the epistemology
+	- Development resources / Computer scientist
+	- Pilot projects

 **METHODS**

-What research methods will you need to utilise to develop  and articulate your thesis?
+- What research methods will you need to utilise to develop and articulate your thesis?
+	- Qualitative systems thinking and systematics.
+	- Enneagrams
+	- Bayesian Inference

+**SKILL**
+- What existing skills and experience do you bring to bear; and what will you need to learn?
+	- Thorough understanding of next generation information technology architecture
+	- Decent enough grip on qualitative systems
+	- No/little understanding of markov/friston blankets

  **PROVISIONAL TITLE**

-**SKILL**

-What existing skills and experience do you bring to bear; and what will you need to learn?

-**RESOURCES**

-What access to resources do you need and what permissions to use them?
+- Adaptive capital

-**THE PENTAD**
+# **THE PENTAD**

-**What potential value  ?**

-**Identifying the possible significance**

-  MAKE NOTES IN RESPONSE TO THE FOLLOWING QUESTIONS:
+**What potential value ?** **Identifying the possible significance** MAKE NOTES IN RESPONSE TO THE FOLLOWING QUESTIONS:

 **VALUE TO SOCIETY**

-What do you hope to be of value to society and the future?
+- What do you hope to be of value to society and the future?
+	- Semantically composible internet

 **HIGEST POTENTIAL**

-What might your breakthrough achievement be?
+- What might your breakthrough achievement be?
+	- Systematics and F

 **CENTRAL SIGNIFICANCE**

-What do you feel is the central significance of what you are attempting?
+- What do you feel is the central significance of what you are attempting?

 **PLACE IN THE FIELD**

 **MINIMUM REQUIREMENT**

-What is the minimum result you would like?
+- What is the minimum result you would like?

 **ISSUES IN SOCIETY**

-What in society supplies the ground for your research?
+- What in society supplies the ground for your research?